Chemistry

 Career Pathways

-Many students go on to degree courses in Chemistry, Biochemistry, Medicine and medically related subjects, Food Technology, Environmental Science, Engineering, Agriculture, Law and Forensic Science.
+Many students go on to degree courses in STEM in subjects such as Chemistry, Biochemistry and Medicine or other medically related subjects.
+Other areas include Food Technology, Environmental Science, Engineering, Agriculture, Law and Forensic Science.

 Transferable Skills